Merceditas Gutierrez: Ombudsman

 On December 1, 2005, President Arroyo appointed Gutierrez to the post of Ombudsman, who is responsible for investigating erring government officials.
-Thus, she became the first woman to be appointed as ombudsman in the Philippine Republic.

-In June 2007, she was elected as Vice-President of the 22-member Asian Ombudsman Association (AOA), a regional grouping which aims to improve multilateral cooperation among Asian countries in the fight against the social menace.
+Thus, she became the first woman to be appointed as ombudsman in Philippines.
+In June 2007, she was elected as vice-president of the 22-member Asian Ombudsman Association (AOA), a regional grouping which aims to improve multilateral cooperation among Asian countries in the fight against the social menace.

 In March 2009, former Senate President Jovito Salonga and civil society groups filed impeachment charges before the Philippine Congress against Gutierrez, alleging that she mishandled cases.
 The complaint was later dismissed.

-On July 22, 2010, a new impeachment complaint was filed against Gutierrez by then party-list representative Risa Hontiveros-Baraquel, former Brigadier General Danilo Lim and Evelyn Pestano on the basis of "illegal, unjust, improper or inefficient" handling of cases.
+On July 22, 2010, a new impeachment complaint was filed against Gutierrez by Akbayan party-list representative Risa Hontiveros, former Brigadier General Danilo Lim and Evelyn Pestano on the basis of "illegal, unjust, improper or inefficient" handling of cases.
 In August 2010, another impeachment complaint was filed by Bagong Alyansang Makabayan for inaction on the Fertilizer Fund scam, the Euro Generals scandal, and the Mega Pacific scandal.
-The Senate Blue Ribbon Committee on March 10, 2011, recommended the impeachment and resignation of Ombudsman Merceditas Gutierrez as well as the firing of members of the Office of the Special Prosecutor for "neglecting, weakening and complicating" the plunder case against former military comptroller Maj.
+The Senate Blue Ribbon Committee on March 10, 2011, recommended the impeachment and resignation of Gutierrez as well as the firing of members of the Office of the Special Prosecutor for "neglecting, weakening and complicating" the plunder case against former military comptroller Maj.
 Gen. Carlos Garcia and his family.

-On March 22, 2011, the House of Representatives voted to impeach Gutierrez on charges of betraying the public trust, with 4 representatives abstaining, 46 against, and 210 for the impeachment, thereby sending the impeachment to the Senate.
+On March 22, 2011, the House of Representatives voted to impeach Gutierrez on charges of betraying the public trust, with four representatives abstaining, 46 against, and 210 for the impeachment, thereby sending the impeachment to the Senate.
+However, Gutierrez resigned on April 29, resulting in the cancelation of the impeachment trial.

+GSIS

+In April 2023, Gutierrez was appointed as member of the board of trustees of the Government Service Insurance System.

+NCSC

+On October 22, 2025, President Bongbong Marcos appointed Gutierrez as chair of the National Commission of Senior Citizens.